RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 #### Step 8.6 Cleaup

 - Refactor HTO sourc generators to more classes/functions to make it easier to add new features and understand the code better.
+  - Considder seperating getting the current state (of HTOs) and emitting stuff for schema and `ToSiren()` generation.
+  - Consider when emitting ToSiren make functions for each aspect of emitting (properties, links, actions, embedded entities)
 - Revisit tests or ToSiren and SirenConverter.
 Maybe it is possible to use the same tests and feed it to both methods.
 Alos tests shoudl describe features more.

 ### Phase 9: Revisit Open Questions